mikependon/RepoDB.NET/pages/attributes/propertyhandler.md

 }
 ```

-After that, when read the records, you can automatically read the `Address` values from the `Address` property.
+After that, when you read the records, you can automatically read the `Address` values from the `Address` property.

 ```csharp
 using (var connection = new SqlConnection(connectionString).EnsureOpen())